 Since I no longer eat dairy there is one thing that I miss and that is cheese, I used to love a cheeseboard at Christmas to snack on while watching festive films along with a

-bottle glass or two of wine with the Wensleydale and Cranberries cheese and Brie being my favourites.
+bottle glass or two of wine with Wensleydale and Cranberries cheese and Brie being a couple of my favourites.
 Now I need not miss out on a festive cheesey feast as Sainsbury’s have recently started stocking cheese in their free from range, Yaaayyyy!!
-It is made from coconut milk rather than soya which is a plus for me as I don’t like soya products and it even comes in different flavours including my favourite Wensleydale & Cranberries, Yaaayyyy again!!
+It is made from coconut oil rather than soya which is a plus for me as I don’t like soya products and it even comes in different flavours including my favourite Wensleydale & Cranberries, Yaaayyyy again!!

 I was going to make this a vegan cheeseboard but could I find any biscuits that were suitable for vegans in the supermarkets?
 No!
 If they didn’t contain egg, they contained honey but I did come across one type that were egg, dairy, gluten free and didn’t contain any honey and they were the Angelic Cocktail Oatcakes that I picked up in my local shop, the other crackers I used was date and walnut toasts from the Marks and Spencer’s Free From range which were both gluten and dairy free but it does contain egg.